 With small form factors, convenient portability, and effortless Wi-Fi and HDMI connections, portable projectors have become among the most sought after products for consumer electronics enthusiasts.
 Options for consumers such as built-in battery models and LED projectors have also grown to a full array of choices for any setting.
 And because they work so well wherever people live, play, and work, coupled with advancements in streaming video, these simple, portable, and wireless projectors that project onto a large screen anytime, anywhere are popping up all over the place.

-Because most pico projector brands are newcomers to the field, they often rely on overloading features onto existing designs and cutthroat pricing just to survive, turning the pico market into a field riddled with guerilla warfare that causes unrealistic specs and unsustainable prices.
-How can the average consumer identify marketing ploys, avoid buying duds, and select the right pico projector?
+Because most portable projector brands are newcomers to the field, they often rely on overloading features onto existing designs and cutthroat pricing just to survive, turning the portable market into a field riddled with guerilla warfare that causes unrealistic specs and unsustainable prices.
+How can the average consumer identify marketing ploys, avoid buying duds, and select the right portable projector?
 BenQ is here to answer those questions.

-Cheap LCD pico projectors utilize single-panel smartphone LCD displays
+Cheap LCD portable projectors utilize single-panel smartphone LCD displays